jtsternberg/drplr/ROADMAP.md

 - `drplr board update <board_id> --title "New Name"` - Update board
 - `drplr board delete <board_id>` - Delete board
 - `drplr board watch <board_id>` - Subscribe to board notifications

-### 4. Command Flags 🇺🇸

-- `drplr --porcelain` - Minimal output, only the URL, Errors sent to stderr instead of stdout.
-- `drplr --debug` - Debug mode with full API responses
-   - Local operation history/audit log when enabled.

-### 5. Rename `config` to `auth`

-For now, config only handles authentication, so we should create a new command called `auth` that handles authentication.

-- Keep `config` for backwards compatibility, but alias it to `auth`.
-(Eventually it could handle additional configuration options, like permanent flags, see above)

 ### 6. Enhanced Upload Features 🚀